joxda/j3colorstretch/README.md

 make
 ```

-This create the executable `j3colorstretch`.
+If cmake fails to find OpenCV even though it is installed, it should help to modify the `OpenCV_DIR` path in the file `CMakeList.txt` to the path where the file `OpenCVConfig.cmake` can be found.
+The `make` command creates the executable `j3colorstretch`, if successful.
 It can be installed by running `sudo make install`.

 # Usage